weslleyxm/MonoInjection/README.md

 var instance = InjectionManager.Instantiate<YourClass>();
 ```
 This ensures that any new objects created at runtime also receive their required dependencies.

-## Notes
-- The system efficiently manages dependencies without unnecessary scanning
-- Support for non-`MonoBehaviour` classes is in development
-- **Dependencies are resolved automatically**, but explicit binding is available when needed

 ## Contributions
 Contributions are welcome!
 Feel free to submit pull requests or open issues